Conical resolutions and cohomology of the moduli spaces of nodal hypersurfaces: Nodal quartics in

-Comparing this with what we already know about the spectral sequence represented on table \ref{spseqquart}, we see that if any of the potentially nonzero differentials of (\ref{lastcolq}) were zero, then $\Pi_{4,2}\setminus\Sigma$ would have a nonzero rational cohomology group in dimension $\geq 21$.
-This is impossible; indeed, the group $\GL_3(\C)$ acts on $\Pi_{4,2}\setminus\Sigma$ with finite stabilizers, and the (geometric) quotient is a noncomplete variety of dimension 6.
+Comparing this with what we already know about the spectral sequence of table~\ref{spseqquart}, we see that if any of the potentially non-zero differentials of (\ref{lastcolq}) were zero, then $\Pi_{4,2}\setminus\Sigma$ would have a non-zero rational cohomology group in degree $\geq 21$.
+Using corollary~\ref{cor_groupactions} we conclude that this is impossible because the group $\GL_3(\C)$ acts on $\Pi_{4,2}\setminus\Sigma$ with finite stabilisers, and the geometric quotient exists and is a non-complete complex algebraic variety of dimension 6.